Which European countries are open for vaccinated (and unvaccinated) travelers?

 When does the EU allow non-essential travel?

 The European Union relies on the Green Digital Certificate as a sort of “vaccine passport” to stimulate tourists to travel internationally in the region.
 This should be proof that the traveler is vaccinated, immune (because already had COVID-19), or have a negative test taken 72 hours prior to departure/arrival.
-The Green Digital Certificate should be rolled out at the pan-European level on July 1st.
+The Green Digital Certificate was rolled out at the pan-European level on July 1st.

 European countries to travel without quarantine